DerekCresswell/GameDesign11/4 Platformer/3 TileEditor.md

 ![TilemapCollider](Images/TilemapCollider.JPG)

-Make sure you set the tile map layer to "GroundLayer" so the player can jump on it.
+Make sure you set the tile map layer to "GroundLayer" (or whichever layer you defined as the ground in your player controller) so the player can jump on it.

 ## On Your Own